14. Support Services for Students with Disabilities

 Western is committed to achieving barrier-free accessibility for all its members (including graduate students) who have ongoing or temporary conditions that may include but not limited to:

 - Learning disabilities;

 - Mental health conditions (for example, anxiety, depression);

 This applies to all persons with disabilities studying, visiting and working at Western.
 As part of this commitment, there are a variety of services on campus devoted to promoting accessibility and to ensure that individuals have equitable access to meet graduate and undergraduate program requirements and to access services and facilities.

-Student Accessibilty Services (SAS) is a confidential service to support graduate and undergraduate students through their academic program.
-SAS plays a central role in Western’s efforts to ensure that its graduate and undergraduate academic programs are accessible.
-SAS works with graduate students and their programs, normally their graduate chair, to ensure that appropriate academic accommodations to program requirements are arranged.
-SAS services include individual
+Accessible Education (AE) is a confidential service to support graduate and undergraduate students through their academic program.
+AE plays a central role in Western’s efforts to ensure that its graduate and undergraduate academic programs are accessible.
+AE works with graduate students and their programs, normally their graduate chair, to ensure that appropriate academic accommodations to program requirements are arranged.
+AE services include individual

-Please contact SAS so that we can support you through your academic program.
-It is important that you register with SAS as soon as possible after accepting an offer of admission and meet with an SAS
+Please contact AE so that we can support you through your academic program.
+It is important that you register with AE as soon as possible after accepting an offer of admission and meet with an AE

-SAS can be contacted by calling 519-661-2147 or emailing firstname.lastname@example.org.
-SAS is part of the Student Development Centre on the 4th floor of Western Student Services Building.
-More information about SAS can be found here: http://www.sdc.uwo.ca/index.html.
+AE can be contacted by calling 519-661-2147 or emailing email@example.com.
+AE is part of the Student Development Centre on the 4th floor of Western Student Services Building (WSSB).
+More information about AE can be found here academicsupport.uwo.ca/accessible_education/index.html.